Thinking about an exchange?

 Semester dates can be found at the section "Prepare for Beihang".

 What can I study?

 Beihang is one of the first Chinese universities to offer postgraduate programmes in English for international students.
 Currently, over 250 of our courses are taught in English.
-At the undergraduate level, seven subject areas offer English-taught courses.
+At the undergraduate level, English-taught courses are offered in seven fields.
 More choices are available at the postgraduate level.

 One credit at Beihang generally equals to 16 hours of lecture time, around 2-2.5 ECTS credits.
 Our grading scale is: 0-59 Fail; 60-69 Average; 70-84 Good; 85-100 Excellent.
 Transcripts of records will be sent to your home university coordinator either in late March or late September.

 In parallel with your regular studies, you can take Chinese language courses for 4 to 20 hours a week, depending on your proficiency level.
 Application for such courses takes place on arrival.
 Intermediate courses may incur extra fees.

 Research Projects: brochure